graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-add-pg-table-condition-plugin.md

 In V5, the signature has changed a little.

-The first change is trivial: we've combined the first two arguments into a "match" object which also optionally accepts the `databaseName`.
+The first change is trivial: we've combined the first two arguments into a "match" object which also optionally accepts the `serviceName`.

 The second change, however, is much more significant - condition generation now operates based on the Gra*fast* plan system (which operates based on "steps"